Moduli spaces of semitoric systems: The metric

 \subsection{\texorpdfstring{$d$}{The function} is a metric}

-While it does not hold in general that the minimum of even a finite collection of metrics will be itself a metric, it does hold in this particular case because of the structure of our metric.
+While it does not hold in general that the minimum of even a finite collection of metrics will be itself a metric, it does hold in this particular case.
 For this section fix an admissible measure $\nu$, a linear summable sequence $\bn$, a nonnegative integer $\mf$, and $\vec{k},\vec{k}'\in\Z^\mf$.
-Let $\Dplain$ denote $\D$ and let $\Dpplain$ denote $\Dp$.
+Let $\Dplain$ denote $\D$ and let $\Dpplain$ denote $\Dp$, as given in Definition~\ref{def_metric}.
 It is clear that $\Dplain$ is positive definite and it is symmetric because $\permkkp$ is closed under inverses so we must only show that the triangle inequality holds.
-We show this in Lemma \ref{lem_triangleineq_d} but first we must prove two lemmas. \begin{lemma} Fix $\vec{k},\vec{k}',\vec{k}''\in\Z^\mf$ and let $\permkkp$ be as in Definition \ref{def_permkkp}.
+We show this in Lemma~\ref{lem_triangleineq_d} but first we must prove two lemmas. \begin{lemma} Fix $\vec{k},\vec{k}',\vec{k}''\in\Z^\mf$ and let $\permkkp$ be as in Definition~\ref{def_permkkp}.
 Then for any fixed $q\in \permkkpp$ we have that $\permkppkp = \{p\circ q^{-1} \vert p\in \permkkp\}$. \end{lemma}

-\begin{proof} Let $r\in\permkppkp$.
-We know there exist constants $c_1,c_2\in\Z$ such that for all $j=1,\ldots,\mf$.
-Fix some such $j$ and let $i=q(j)$.
-This means in particular that Now using all of this information we can see that